dhamankarYash/PDF-Extractor/README.md

    - Frontend: `npm start` in the frontend directory
    - Backend: `node server.js` in the backend directory
 4. Access the application at `http://localhost:3000`
+5.Check server.js file in backend and change the port number for cors use if application is not running on 3000.

 ## Usage